 COVID-19 Booster Vaccination Programme

-The booster dose is given a minimum of 6 months after your 2nd dose.
+The booster dose can be offered anytime at least 3 months after your second dose.
 This evidence is based on the JCVI Guidance.
 If you are eligible flu vaccination and covid boosters will be given at the same time.

 For more information about the vaccine please go to www.nhsinform.scot/covid19vaccine